 In the second year, students take BMB:5282:Ao2 (Seminar) for 2 hours and electives that contribute to their scientific development.
 The goal of the BMB:5282:Ao2 course is mentored completion of the doctoral dissertation proposal in time for the student to have their first dissertation committee meeting.
 The faculty dissertation research advisor (henceforth Advisor) is responsible for the course.
 Although there are many ways to structure the course it is generally useful for the student and Advisor to arrange a weekly meeting to review the field, design the proposal and edit the proposal.
 It is often helpful to establish dates where progress can be assessed.
-Electives can be chosen from 1-hour modules, special topic courses, or graduate courses offered by other departments that will enhance a student's capacity to complete their degree.
+Simultaneously, the student will take the "Introduction to Grant Writing" (MICR:6265) course, that provides instruction on basic aspects of a scientific proposal.
+Course electives can be chosen from 1-hour modules, special topic courses, or graduate courses offered by other departments that will enhance a student's capacity to complete their degree.
 The electives chosen should be in consultation with the student's research advisor and discussed with the Director of Graduate Studies.